Chart Color Schemes

 Tea Gardens has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified one project that is likely to impact this particular area.
-Notable projects include the Tea Gardens Library Upgrade & Extension, Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), Port Stephens Housing Delivery Program, and Nelson Bay Road Duplication - Williamtown to Bobs Farm.
-The following list provides details on those projects most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting the region: Tea Gardens Library Upgrade & Extension, Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), Port Stephens Housing Delivery Program, and Nelson Bay Road Duplication - Williamtown to Bobs Farm are key projects, with those detailed below being most relevant.

 Professional plan users can use the search below to filter and access additional projects.